TedHusted/awake/awake.md/awake.md

 Monday morning, Elena logs into her usual check-in call with Brent, her lead engineer.

 Brent’s screen shows just his initials.
 He might be the only Pulse employee without a profile photo.
-From memory, Elena knew that Brent looks older than his 28 years, with short-cropped hair, a thin face, and square-rimmed smart glasses with a monocle display.
+Elena knows Brent looks older than his 28 years, with short-cropped hair and a thin face.
+Square-rimmed smart glasses with a monocle display create a techno look.

 Brent is a life logger and records everything.
 Even though the Zoom call is being recorded, Brent has his own camera on, for posterity.

 “Hey Brent, how was your weekend?
 I know you didn’t sign up but we still missed you at the fundraiser last night.”

 “Yeah, not really my thing.
 To follow-up from Friday, I’ve been working on an upgrade to Phabricator.
-Our instance is heavily customized so it’s taking a bit.”
+It’s taking a bit.
+Our instance is customized to the nines.”

 “Code review tool, right?”

 “Right.”

-“Last night a lot of people mentioned that the Association referrals were working better all of a sudden.
+“A lot of people mentioned that the Association referrals improved over the weekend.
 Did we make any changes to the algorithm lately?”

 “Ummm, not that I’m aware.
 Anything involving Ally would come to me for code review.”